 Resolving behavioral problems

-Treating your Labrador’s behavioral problem is normally tackled in one of two ways
+Treating Labrador behavior issues is normally tackled in one of two ways

 Problems such as jumping up, running away, night-waking, dragging you along on the lead, and food guarding, are all best resolved by training.
 Problems such as chewing, counter surfing, bin raiding, boredom barking, eating poop, passer-by barking all need managing by restricting the dog’s options and/or providing him with alternative entertainment